Rule 4901:2-19-09 | Receipt or bill of lading.

 (A) A carrier shall immediately issue a receipt or bill of lading upon receiving household goods for an intrastate move.

-(C) If a carrier has given the consumer an oral estimate, in addition to the requirements of paragraph (B) of this rule, the receipt or bill of lading must also include the following:
+(B) If a carrier has given the consumer an oral estimate, the receipt or bill of lading must also include the following:

 (1) A description of the rates and specific charges assessed for the shipment and any services provided by the carrier;